ENTRIES

 Royal Over-Seas League, London, UK

-The exhibiiton was opened by Dr Margaret Lesuuda, the Kenyan High Commission Education Attaché; Touria El-Glaoui, the Founder of the African art fair 1:54; and Major General Roddy Porter MBE, Director of the Royal Overseas League.
+The exhibition was officially opened by Margaret Lesuuda, the Education Attaché at the Kenyan High Commission in London; Touria El-Glaoui, the visionary Founder of the African art fair 1:54; and Major General Roddy Porter MBE, the Director of the Royal Over-Seas League.

 SPONSORS